The information on this page applies to borrowers in these programs:

 Where can I get the latest information on changes to these programs?

 Program updates will be posted to the School-Based Loans and Scholarships page.
 In addition, see HRSA's Coronavirus (COVID-19) Information.
-That page will be updated with the latest information, when it becomes available and as applicable.
+We will update these pages with the latest information when it becomes available and as applicable.

 Loan Interest Waiver

 On March 13, 2020, the president announced that interest would be waived on all federally held student loans for sixty days.
-The Coronavirus Aid, Relief and Economic Security (CARES) Act extended the waiver of interest for certain Department of Education student loans until December 31, 2020.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act extended the waiver of interest for certain Department of Education student loans.
 Are loans through the HPSL, PCL, LDS, NSL, and NFLP programs covered by these announcements?

 How long will interest be waived?

-Beginning on March 13, 2020 interest will not accrue through December 31, 2020.
+Beginning on March 13, 2020, interest will not accrue until a ruling has been made regarding the debt relief program, or June 30, 2023, whichever comes first.
 HHS may extend that period, depending on the status of the COVID-19 national emergency.

 Do borrowers need to do anything for the interest on the loans to be waived?

-No. Loan servicers should automatically adjust accounts so that interest does not accrue until December 31, 2020, and should notify borrowers.
+No. Loan servicers should automatically adjust accounts so that interest does not accrue during this period, and should notify borrowers.
 The account adjustment will be effective March 13, 2020.
 During this period of no interest, if students continue to make payments, the full amount will be applied to principal.
 However, if the loan had already accrued interest prior to March 13, payments will first be used to pay off that outstanding interest.

 Will monthly payments go down because interest is being waived?